-Pelagic habitats are directly affected by eutrophication because high nutrient levels enhance the productivity of phytoplankton. extent by hazardous substances and non-indigenous species Eutrophication also affects the biodiversity of the phytoplank-(HELCOM 2023a) ton community because some species benefit more than oth-Maintaining the natural structure and ecological functions of ers.
-Zooplankton, which feed on phytoplankton, are affected food webs is expected to enhance the resilience of pelagic food by eutrophication if changes in the abundance and species webs to human pressures, including eutrophication.
-Species in composition of phytoplankton affect the availability or quality the food web are closely connected, and they interact with each of their food.
-Moderate eutrophication is expected to benefit other through their feeding patterns.
-Thus, if consumer speherbivorous zooplankton through increased food availability. cies are in good status, they can contribute to regulating fluc-However, high eutrophication is associated with algal blooms, tuations in the species that constitute their food.
-For example, which affect other species by decreasing water transparency. phytoplankton abundance can be controlled through grazing by Blooms also affect other habitats because the organic materials zooplankton, while the abundance of zooplankton, in turn, can produced sink down in the water column, decomposing closer be controlled by predation from higher trophic level species, to the seafloor and increasing oxygen consumption there (Figsuch as other, larger zooplankton and pelagic fish.
+Maintaining the natural structure and ecological functions of food webs is expected to enhance the resilience of pelagic food webs to human pressures, including eutrophication.
+Species in the food web are closely connected, and they interact with each other through their feeding patterns.
+Thus, if consumer species are in good status, they can contribute to regulating fluctuations in the species that constitute their food.
+For example, phytoplankton abundance can be controlled through grazing by zooplankton, while the abundance of zooplankton, in turn, can be controlled by predation from higher trophic level species, such as other, larger zooplankton and pelagic fish.